baendlorel/jetbrains-titlebar/README.md

 ### Color Generation Algorithm

 1. The extension reads your workspace folder name
+2. Mixes the color seed (if configured) into the folder name
-2. Computes a hash value from the name
+3. Computes a hash value from the mixed name
-3. Maps the hash to one of 200+ predefined colors
+4. Maps the hash to one of 200+ predefined colors
-4. Generates CSS with a radial gradient effect
+5. Generates CSS with a radial gradient effect

 ### CSS Injection Process